The Civic Center Library in downtown Scottsdale has unveiled its newest permanent exhibit: The Scottsdale Heritage Connection.

 “A group of Scottsdale citizens reached out and said, ‘Hey, we want this to be more accessible,’ because some people don’t have access to the internet and wanted to be able to conduct research, so the Scottsdale Heritage Connection was born,” Granger said.

-The fundraising effort was started in 2017.
+The fundraising effort was started in 2017 with the help of former librarian Carol Damasco.
 In just over two years, the organization raised over $400,000 in donations and trades.

 “It’s a place where people can come and do research.
 Everything in the room is also digitized and there are also computers available for people,” Granger said.